How to find a gardener who’s perfect for your garden

 All Horts member and gardener John Bates says: I do gardens of up to 1-2 acres and do everything in them, but that means 6-8 hours a week.
 I work year round so can’t accept a 9 months paid and three months off.
 I expect customers to be engaged with plans for improving the garden and I make recommendations to make the garden better not just for a quick buck.’

 How much time your garden takes is also a question of what you plant and how you design it.
-My garden, which is about one-fifth of an acre, takes about two hours a week to garden, plus mowing the lawn.
+My own garden, which is about one-fifth of an acre, takes about four hours a week to garden, plus mowing the lawn.
 Annie Green-Armytage has replaced some of her high-maintenance beds with easy-care shrubs and perennials, rather than plants that need fussing over.

 John Bates suggests you think of a gardener as an ‘asset manager’.
 ‘If your garden is an asset to your home, and your home is your biggest investment, then you should pay gardeners the way you pay an asset manager.’